ftclausen/ftclausen.github.io/_posts/2014-09-09-test_kitchen_with_docker.md

 categories: general
 ---

-Docker seems like it can be a great help to integration testing of Chef cookbooks; a good compliment to unit testing with Chefspec.
-I foresee a potential work-flow such as
+While Docker is not meant to be a "faster VirtualBox" I think it can be useful for improving the speed of test Chef cookbooks.
+It is a good compliment to unit testing with Chefspec.
+Perhaps a work-flow I'll use is

 0. Develop cookbook changes
 1. Rubocop and Foodcritic checks